SchoolOfCode/final-project-repo-hexcode/README-seed-data-setup.md

 -   Event 4, Dave / Uncle Dave (4), 'Will be great to catch up with all the fam next week!', '2022-11-30'),
 -   Event 4, Belinda (1), 'Me too!
 Will be lovely to see mum again', '2022-11-30'),
 -   Event 4, Brother Mike (8), 'Who is bringing the cake?', '2022-11-30')

+Polls:

+-   Event 4, Dave 4, 'Lets pick a location', 'Where would people like best of these options?', 'Location', FALSE, 'OPEN'

+Poll Options:

+-   TBC